Stream (Classic) to Stream (on SharePoint) migration tool

 |Stream group||Videos in Stream only groups.
 These containers only show up for customers that migrated from Office 365 Video to Stream (Classic).|

 |Companywide Channel||Videos in companywide channel|

-We'll choose the default destination for Microsoft 365 Group and User containers, which admins can override.
-Below are the ‘natural’ defaults.
+We choose the default destination for Microsoft 365 Group and User containers, which admins can override.
+The table shows the ‘natural’ defaults.
 Admins can change the destination of a single container or use the CSV upload (.csv file) feature to change the destinations in bulk.
-The third column below contains information about the folder hierarchy that will be created in OneDrive or SharePoint when the container is migrated.
+The third column contains information about the folder hierarchy that is created in OneDrive or SharePoint when the container is migrated.